← Back to ResourcesBreed Guides

 Should I get pet insurance for my Cavalier?

-Absolutely yes — Cavaliers are THE breed where pet insurance most reliably pays for itself.
-The MVD lifetime cost alone justifies insurance: $60–$200/month medications for life starting Stage C, plus annual cardiac monitoring ($400–$700/year), plus possible Stage D specialty care ($15,000–$25,000+).
-Lifetime vet costs frequently exceed $25,000–$50,000+.
+Absolutely yes.
+Cavaliers are THE breed where pet insurance most reliably pays for itself.
+The MVD lifetime cost alone justifies insurance.
+Plan for $60 to $200/month in medications for life starting at Stage C, plus annual cardiac monitoring ($400 to $700/year), plus possible Stage D specialty care ($15,000 to $25,000+).
+Lifetime vet costs frequently exceed $25,000 to $50,000+.

-Calgary insurance: $40–$80/month for a young healthy Cavalier with $300 deductible / 80% coinsurance / $15,000+ annual limit.
+Calgary insurance: $40 to $80/month for a young healthy Cavalier with a $300 deductible, 80% coinsurance, and $15,000+ annual limit.

-CRITICAL caveats specific to Cavalier insurance:
+Critical caveats specific to Cavalier insurance:

-- Choose a policy with annual or lifetime limit of $15,000+
+3. Choose a policy with an annual or lifetime limit of $15,000+.

-Top providers for Cavaliers: Trupanion (no per-condition limits — valuable for chronic MVD), Pets Plus Us, Petsecure.
-AVOID: any policy with per-condition limits under $5,000 or annual limits under $10,000.
+Top providers for Cavaliers: Trupanion (no per-condition limits, valuable for chronic MVD), Pets Plus Us, Petsecure.
+Avoid: any policy with per-condition limits under $5,000 or annual limits under $10,000.

-The Cavalier insurance equation: ~$8,000 in premiums over 12 years = $20,000–$50,000+ in MVD/SM/eye care covered.
+The Cavalier insurance equation: about $8,000 in premiums over 12 years covers $20,000 to $50,000+ in MVD, SM, and eye care.

 Why does keeping my Cavalier lean matter so much for MVD?

-Obesity is one of the biggest preventable risk factors for MVD progression — and Cavaliers are notorious food thieves.
+Obesity is one of the biggest preventable risk factors for MVD progression.
+And Cavaliers are notorious food thieves.
 Every extra pound of body fat increases the cardiac workload of an already-failing mitral valve.

 Practical management:

-- Eliminate table scraps entirely — Cavaliers will manipulate every household member into “just a little”
+• Eliminate table scraps entirely.
+Cavaliers will manipulate every household member into “just a little.”

-- Swap commercial treats for low-calorie alternatives: cooked chicken, blueberries, green beans, apple slices
+• Swap commercial treats for low-calorie alternatives: cooked chicken, blueberries, green beans, apple slices.

 Why do Cavaliers have sensitive stomachs and food allergies?

-Common GI issues: chronic loose stool, intermittent vomiting, food allergies (most often to chicken, beef, or grains), inflammatory bowel disease (IBD) in seniors, pancreatitis (sometimes triggered by high-fat treats or table scraps).
+Common GI issues: chronic loose stool, intermittent vomiting, food allergies (most often to chicken, beef, or grains), inflammatory bowel disease (IBD) in seniors, and pancreatitis (sometimes triggered by high-fat treats or table scraps).

 Symptoms to watch:

-- Chronic soft stool or diarrhea
+• Chronic soft stool or diarrhea.

-- Picky eating that comes and goes
+• Picky eating that comes and goes.

-- Poor coat quality
+• Poor coat quality.

 Common Cavalier-friendly diets: Hill's z/d (hydrolyzed), Royal Canin Hypoallergenic, Purina Pro Plan HA.
-Avoid: high-fat treats (rawhide, pig ears, cheese), abrupt food changes, table scraps.
+Avoid: high-fat treats (rawhide, pig ears, cheese), abrupt food changes, and table scraps.

 What should I keep on hand for a Cavalier emergency?